 To qualify, the applicant needed to meet the following requirements:

 - Be a resident of the City of St. Louis.

 - Have a household income that does not exceed 80 percent of the Area Median Income (AMI).

 50% and 80% of the St. Louis City Area Median Income (AMI) Household Size 50% AMI 80% AMI 1 $29,750 $47,550 2 $34,000 $54,350 3 $38,250 $61,150 4 $42,450 $67,900 5 $45,850 $73,350 6 $49,250 $78,800 7 $52,650 $84,200 8 $56,050 $89,650

 Note: As per federal regulation, this program prioritizes assistance to households with incomes less than 50% area median income and to households with one or more members that have been unemployed for at least 90 days.
 The City is also prioritizing those applicants that have received an eviction notice.

 - Due to COVID-19, the applicant or an adult member of their household must have qualified for unemployment, had a reduction in household income, or experienced a financial hardship.

-- Due to COVID-19, the applicant or an adult member of their household must be experiencing housing instability.
+- Due to COVID-19, the applicant or an adult member of their household must have experienced housing instability.

-- Submit all the required documentation requested as part of the application or approval process:
+- Submitted all the required documentation requested as part of the application or approval process: